thinkverse/draggable/README.md

 yarn ts-watch
 ```

-Now you can test out the project in the browser by running the project on a local server, using something like [live-server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VS-code or [Laravel Valet](https://laravel.com/docs/8.x/valet).
+Now you can test out the project in the browser by running the project on a local server, using something like [live-server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or [Laravel Valet](https://laravel.com/docs/8.x/valet).

 ## Demo in action.